TemariVirus/Budget-Tetris/README.md

 #### PCTrash
 The number of lines of trash to send for perfect clears.
 It is an array consisting of 4 positive whole numbers.
-The first element represents how much trash to send if 1 line is cleared, the second if 2 lines are cleared, the third if 3 lines are cleared, etc.[^PCTrash]
+The first element represents how much trash to send if 1 line is cleared, the second if 2 lines are cleared, the third if 3 lines are cleared, etc.[^2]

 #### G
 The gravity.